c-cpp-a/My-Map/README-EN.md

 ## instructions

 The game adopts the form of displaying a two-dimensional map to the console.
 The player displays the character '#' and displays it.
-Players can use the 'WASD' button to move (those who have played the game know what I mean, or they can search for it themselves), and can create the following items in the forward direction (if they are already items, they will overwrite the original items):
+Players can use the 'WASD' button to move (those who have played the game know what I mean, or they can search for it themselves), and can create the following items in the forward direction (If it is already an item, it will overwrite the original item; Editing is invalid in read-only mode 'MapReader'):

 - Wall, press the '2' key to create it.
 The wall displays as' - '.
 Players cannot move through walls.
 This means you can build a maze now!
 - Portal, press the '3' key to create.
 The portal is displayed as' @ '.
 If players move through the portal, they will be teleported to a specific location (designated by themselves).
 Of course, ignore what item is on it (note, this is the key to egg coloring!)